 Expand description

-Marta studied her Bachelor in Barcelona (Spain) and moved to Vienna for her Master studies.
+Marta completed her Bachelor in Barcelona (Spain) and moved to Vienna for her Master studies.
 She has been working as a lab manager and research technician in the Edenhofer lab since it moved to Innsbruck in 2015.
 Although she is involved in several projects, her main interest is modelling neurodevelopmental disorders with stem cells.

 +43-512507-51424